benjamindehli/Omni-84/README.md

 Every sound of the Omnichord has been sampled into individual audio files.
 I've also added the effects I tend to use when recording and playing the Omnichord as an impulse response called "space".

+## Release notes

+### Version 2.0.0 (upcoming)

+- Added a plugin version.
+See the section "The plugin version".
+- Improved AutoStrum in the plugin version: the chord keys select the chord, the C0 and D0 keys perform the strum, and chord changes morph notes that are still ringing.
+- Simplified the AutoStrum strum patterns to Ascending and Descending.
+- The filter knob now uses a translation table for a smoother frequency response.
+- Removed the unreliable length and sampleRate attributes from the sample definitions.
+  Sample lengths are now read from the audio files.

+### Version 1.3.0 (2025-01-04)

+- Removed amplitude envelope for one shot samples

+### Version 1.2.0 (2024-03-23)

+- Added "SonicStrings (AutoStrum)" preset

+### Version 1.1.0 (2024-02-16)

+- Added "Chords (Looped)" preset

+### Version 1.0.0 (2023-04-06)

+- First version released

+## Included formats

+- VST3 (macOS, Windows and Linux)
+- AU (macOS)
+- Standalone application (macOS, Windows and Linux)
+- Decent Sampler

+## The plugin version

+The plugin is a self-contained instrument for macOS, Windows and Linux, available as VST3, AU and Standalone.
+Samples, graphics and impulse responses are all embedded in the plugin itself, losslessly compressed, so there are no external files to install or locate.
+Only the samples for the selected preset are loaded into memory, and a fresh instance lets you choose which preset to load before anything is decoded.

+The plugin has all the controls and features from the Decent Sampler version, including MIDI learn, the master volume fader with output meter, value readouts for the knobs and full DAW automation.
+On top of that, the plugin version adds:

+- Drift wheels next to the pitch and modulation wheels, adding a subtle random pitch and volume drift to each voice.
+- A velocity curve setting in the settings menu, and tempo sync for the AutoStrum speed.
+- An improved AutoStrum mode that works like the real instrument.
+See the section "SonicStrings (AutoStrum)".
+- Labels above the on-screen keyboard for the chord and strum keys.

 ## Technical specification